planarnetwork/planar-network/_posts/2018-08-03-a-step-towards-decentralized-travel-tickets.md

 layout: post
 ---

+[Traintickets.to](https://traintickets.to/), the first rail ticketing system built on a blockchain, has launched it's public beta.
+It represents the first step towards [decentralized travel ticketing](https://planar.network/).
+{: .blog-headline}

 [![traintickets.to](/assets/img/a-step-towards-decentralized-travel-tickets/traintickets.to.png){: .img-responsive }](https://traintickets.to)
 *traintickets.to - decentralized UK rail tickets*

-[Traintickets.to](https://traintickets.to/), the first rail ticketing system built on a blockchain, has launched it's public beta.
-It represents the first step towards [decentralized travel ticketing](https://planar.network/), as outlined in an [earlier post](https://ljn.io/posts/blockchain-transport/).

 Underpinning traintickets.to is an [Ethereum](https://ethereum.org/) smart contract that retails and stores train tickets for all UK operators.
 Purchases through traintickets.to are made using Ether, Ethereum's in-built currency.